gumacahin/gumacahin.github.io/_posts/2017-01-19-i-love-jollibee.md

 date: 2017-01-19 06:13 +0800
 ---

 I finally wrote it down.
-I originally [posted this to reddit](https://np.reddit.com/r/Philippines/comments/5ooym4/are_there_any_filipino_brand_whose_serviceproduct/dcl5q6z/)
+I originally [posted this on reddit](https://np.reddit.com/r/Philippines/comments/5ooym4/are_there_any_filipino_brand_whose_serviceproduct/dcl5q6z/).

 Jollibee.
 I believe McDonald's burgers are better but Jollibee has a very special place in my heart.